Medicinal Plant Lexicon

 Dosage

-Tea infusion: adults, adolescents and children can drink 1 cup of warm lavender tea several times a day.
+Tea: Adults and adolescents can drink 1 cup of warm lavender tea several times a day.

 Preparation of a tea